 - Rental REIT – a scheme that invests in residential or commercial properties to generate rental income.

-- Developmental REIT – a scheme that invests in construction or refurbishment of residential, commercial, or industrial properties.
+- Developmental REIT – a scheme that invests in constructing or refurbishing residential, commercial, or industrial properties.

 - Hybrid REIT – a scheme that may include a mixed portfolio of rental and development properties.